Music by

 PROGRAM NOTES

 I'm fascinated by etymology.
 The words inspiration, expiration, spiritual, conspire, and respiration seem practically unrelated in modern usage, even though each evolved from the Latin word for breath.
 When we learn to play a wind instrument (or practice yoga), the common origin of these words becomes clear.
 In planning a composition for Ai and her new instrument (an extension of her own airstream), my first thought was that -spir- or prana is a common bond bridging our musical styles and the new instrument as well.
-This was more than enough to inspire Wind.
+That was more than enough to inspire Wind.

-last updated May 28, 2026
+last updated June 6, 2026

 home